|

 lens design that will help you to choose an appropriate lens (or set of

-lenses) for your birding goals.
-We will also introduce some basic
+lenses) for your particular birding goals.
+We will also introduce

-concepts that will be essential for you to know when you read later
+concepts that will be essential when you read later

 chapters of this book, such as f-numbers